Here’s everything at stake today (and maybe tomorrow)

 This browser does not support the video element.

-The final week of the regular season has arrived, and there is plenty at stake.
+The final scheduled day of the regular season has arrived, and there is plenty at stake.

-From a team perspective, there is still a battle for the final Wild Card spots in both leagues and the top teams trying to secure a first-round bye and home-field advantage.
-As enticing as these playoff races are, you can argue that the individual storylines are just as interesting.
-Look no further than what Shohei Ohtani pulled off last week.
+From a team perspective, there's still a battle for the final two NL Wild Card spots as well as for seeding in the AL Wild Card race.
+As enticing as these playoff races are, you can argue that the individual storylines are just as interesting: Look no further than what Shohei Ohtani pulled off last week.

 Record